 Business plays an important role in society.
 We all rely on businesses to create wealth, prosperity, jobs and choices.
-The purpose of the course is to develop learners' understanding of the way in which businesses operate in the current dynamic, changing, competitive and economic environments and to encourage entrepreneurial attitudes.
+The purpose of the course is to develop learners' understanding of the way in which businesses operate in the current competitive and economic environments and to encourage entrepreneurial attitudes.

-- Wide range of Business courses at University/College including general courses in Business or more specific courses in areas such as Marketing, Advertising, Accountancy, Human Resource Management, Operations and Production. - Professions such as Law, Medicine, Architecture, Veterinary, etc. all operate as businesses and many courses in these areas include elements of business management. - Employment - Training
+- Wide range of Business courses at university/college, including general courses in Business or more specific courses in areas such as marketing, advertising, accountancy, human resource management, operations and production. - Professions in the fields of law, medicine, architecture, veterinary medicine and others all operate as businesses and many courses in these areas include elements of business management. - Employment - Training